The Clanging Funeral Bell

 she was saying that you know, you never get the gags when you're a woman, you never ever got the gags in these sitcoms.
 It was almost like you weren't allowed.

-Women just cannot be funny.
+Women could just kind of be funny.

 But I think what was interesting was that her and Barbara Rafferty, who played her kind of best pal, kind of made those parts their own and took the lines and could deliver them.

-So that it was that Scottish mum, you know, with the tabard on that you really wouldn't mess with, who was a bit exasperated.
+So that it was that Scottish mum, you know, with the tabard tabard on that you really wouldn't mess with, who was a bit exasperated.

 But an eye-roll or an inflection would actually add to the joke, and that just maybe shows you how good a talent Elaine and Barbara Rafferty actually, you know, are and were.